Chia Seed Lemonade

 - 1 tsp chia seeds

 - Mix lemonade and chia seeds and refrigerate.
-Stir occasionally while chia seeds plump up.
+Stir occasionally while chia seeds plump up (about 20 minutes).

 - Serve with strawberry and lemon wedge for garnish.